Seagate/cortx-motr/doc/Quick-Start-Guide.rst

 2. If using lnet as the transport, check the Lustre network interface configuration::

     sudo vi /etc/modprobe.d/lnet.conf

+   Note: this option generates Motr kernel modules and implies kernel version dependency.
+I.e. it won't work in a conteinerised deployments.
+Consider using libfabric for transport (see the next item).

    Use ``ip a`` command to get a list of network interfaces.
    Then modify ``lnet.conf`` to use one of the listed network interfaces.